RSijelmass/deblocracy/README2.md

 ## Charter

 A set of practices agreed upon before starting our project.
 But, above anything else:

-- Well being is always over product and individual technical preferences
+*"Well being is always over product and individual technical preferences."*

 ```
 1. No person left behind